cybersamx/go-recipes/retry/retry/README.md

-# Retries on MongoDB
+# Retry Using Retry

-An example of how you would keep retrying to connect to MongoDB using the [flowchartsman/retry](https://github.com/flowchartsman/retry) package.
+An example of using the [flowchartsman/retry](https://github.com/flowchartsman/retry) package to retry connecting to MongoDB after failed attempts.
+The package implements an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm that multiplicatively decreases the retry rate, allowing for a more suited use in network retransmission.

-It has a neat interface and implements an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm that multiplicatively decrease the retry rate for more suited for network retransmission.
+We deliberately don't want to connect to the database to test retry.

 ## Setup